techidaily/site-ai-voice-clone/source/_posts/in-2024-what-is-ai-generated-text-wondershare-virbo-glossary.md

 ![wondershare virbo banner](https://images.wondershare.com/virbo/images2023/feature-video-translation/translator-img1.png)

 * **Step 1:** Download and install Virbo on your computer.
 Log in using your Email, Wondershare, Google, Facebook, or Twitter account.
-If downloading is not possible, you can use the[Virbo online tool](https://virbo.wondershare.com/app/video-translate/) .
+If downloading is not possible, you can use the [Virbo online tool](https://virbo.wondershare.com/app/video-translate/) .
 To start translating, click on the**Video Translator** button.

 ![wondershare virbo main window](https://images.wondershare.com/virbo/article/2024/03/video-translate-in-tamil-03.jpg)